 Ted Greenfield, chairman of the Quebec Israel Committee presents Washington Israeli ambassador official Benjamin Netanyahu with Special bound copies of Jonathan.

-Official letter addressed to Victor Teboul by Mr. Benjamin Netanyahu.
+Below is the official letter addressed to Victor Teboul by Mr. Benjamin Netanyahu :

 See also :

 Accommodating Bedfellows : Montreal's Jewish Community and Quebec's Intellectual Elite

 Mordecai Richler, an attentive reader of Mythe et images du Juif au Québec